Social Studies

 Other | Regents course |

-This interdisciplinary course centers on the cooperative discovery of history and literature throughout the world from the 18th century to present global issues.
+This course centers on the cooperative discovery of history and literature throughout the world from the 18th century to present global issues.
 It is designed to help students establish connections between the political ideas, movements and events that have shaped the world and the literary movements that have created global cultures.
 Chronological and topical approaches to literature and history provide the framework for the study of world experiences.
 Students will read a variety of short and longer texts that complement the exploration of world history and relevant primary source documents.

 This course supports preparation for the New York State Regents examination in English Language Arts administered at the end of eleventh grade, and also culminates with the New York State Regents examination in Global History and Geography, which is a graduation requirement.